Application Component Templates

 Select Applications > Application Component Templates from the Device42 menu to display the templates list.

-Device42 displays the Application Component Templates list page.
-On this page, you can Search by template name, or filter the list by Application Category, Enabled, Platform, or Associated Service and also click +More to add additional filters.
+On the Application Component Templates list page, you can Search by template name, or filter the list by Application Category, Enabled, Platform, Associated Service, or by any of the options under More Filters.

-Note: The Application Component Templates list page also includes an Advanced Search option you can use to construct more specific searches.
-See the Advanced Search Feature documentation page for instructions.
+The Application Component Templates list page also includes an Advanced Search option you can use to construct more specific searches.
+See the Advanced Search Feature page for instructions.

-Click on a template Name to see details about that template.
-Click Edit at the upper right to change or update an existing template.
+Click on a template name to see more details about that template.
+Click Edit in the upper right corner of the details page to change or update an existing template.

 Add an Application Component Template